DorijanKomsic/hackaton-2023/README.md

  4. Go to the Brainy Home front end github repository and follow further instructions how to run it.
     - [Brainy Home](https://github.com/DzenisKajevic/hackaton-2023-fe)

+ 5. Alternatively you can run this through docker with `docker-compose up --build`

 ## Contributing

 We welcome any and all contributions!
 Here are some ways you can get started: